This post may contain affiliate links. Please read our disclosure policy.

 Typically speaking, soups are served alone whereas stews are served as an accompaniment to rice, mashed potato etc.

-If you’re wanting for more soup recipes to dig a spoon into then you may like my recipes for Coconut Curry Pumpkin Soup, Healthy Lentil Soup with Rainbow Chard, or Tumeric and Ginger Spiced Pumpkin Soup.
+If you’re wanting for more soup recipes to dig a spoon into then you may like my recipes for Healthy Lentil Soup with Rainbow Chard, or Tumeric and Ginger Spiced Pumpkin Soup.
 I also have a recipe for Japanese-inspired Ramen Noodle Soup that can easily be veganized by omitting in the soft boiled egg topping.
+And you might like a chickpea curry recipe.

 How to change this recipe depending on what you want